The Hajj

 The Black Stone

-The Prophet Muhammad is said to have kissed the stone during his pilgrimage, and pilgrims who can reach the stone kiss or touch it.
-This practice is understood within Islamic tradition as an act of following the Prophet's example, not of venerating the stone itself.
+The Prophet Muhammad is said to have kissed the stone during his pilgrimage, and pilgrims who can reach it kiss or touch it; others raise a hand toward it from a distance as they pass.
+These gestures are understood as following the Prophet's example, not as veneration of the stone itself.

 After Tawaf, pilgrims perform Sa'i: walking seven times between two small hills, Safa and Marwa, now enclosed within the Grand Mosque complex.
 The distance between them is approximately 450 meters, making the full Sa'i about 3.15 kilometers.